 Oil and gas assets that do not meet one of these requirements fall into the category known as "resources" and are not generally used when calculating a company's value.
 Further, these assets represent a static snapshot of a company's current portfolio mix and do not necessarily represent the long-term strategy for a company.
-As discussed in this report, we continually evaluate climate-related risks and energy-transition opportunities as part of our decision-making around future investments and portfolio composition.
+As discussed in this report, we continually evaluate potential climate-related risks and energy-transition opportunities as part of our decision making around future investments and portfolio composition.

-- Impairment reviews: Impairment reviews are triggered when events test market assumptions upon which our business plans and long-term investment decisions are made.
+- Impairment reviews: Impairment reviews are triggered when events test market assumptions upon which our business plans and long-term investment decisions are made and are based on management's best estimate of future expected cash flows.
 Impairments could occur, for example, due to changes in national, state, or local environmental laws, including those designed to stop or slow the production of oil and gas.
 When triggering events arise, we perform impairment reviews to determine whether any write-down in the carrying value of an asset is required.
 Carbon costs are included in impairment reviews. - Reserves: When calculating reserves, we incorporate a carbon cost in jurisdictions with enacted carbon-pricing regulations.
 For reserves accounting, per guidance in Accounting Standards Codification 932, our carbon-cost estimates are based on enacted regulations, not carbon-price forecasts, and follow reserve-accounting principles.